ProgressNS/marketplace-feedback/docs/template-submission.md

-## How to Show Your App Template to Marketplace?
+## How to Submit Your App Template to the NativeScript Marketplace?

 * Do publish your app template to npm (https://www.npmjs.com/) using **tns-template-[custom-template-name-goes-here]** format for the npm package name.